alttch/bma-info/eva-mlkit/index.rst

   :class: no-scaled-link
   :align: right

-EVA ICS Machine Learning kit is a set of tools for data engineers to easily collect and process data from :doc:`EVA ICS <../eva4/index>` instances.
+EVA ICS® Machine Learning kit is a set of tools for data engineers to easily collect and process data from :doc:`EVA ICS <../eva4/index>` instances.

 The kit contains client modules for Python and R, which can be used without any